-The XRAM2 address range is F'0000h-F'7FFFFh if XPEN (bit 2 of SYSCON register), and XRAM2EN (bit 3 of XPERCON register) are set.
+The XRAM2 address range is the one selected programming XADRS3 register, if XPEN (bit 2 of SYSCON register), and XRAM2EN (bit 3 of XPERCON register) are set.
 If bit XPEN is cleared, then any access in the address range programmed for XRAM2 will be directed to external memory interface, using the BUSCONx register corresponding to address matching ADDRSELx register.